Important Announcement: 2022 UNH Violin Craftmanship Institute will be held online.

 For students interested in bow making:

-Many important decisions when making a bow occur during the finishing process.
-Final weight, balance, strength and varnishing are critical to the playability and marketability of the finished bow.
-The students will be required to bring sticks, frogs and buttons that are prepared and ready for final finishing.
+When making a bow, many important decisions occur during the finishing process.
+Final weight, balance, strength, and varnishing are critical to the playability and marketability of the finished bow.
+The students will be required to bring sticks, frogs, and buttons that are prepared and ready for final finishing.
 Mr. Rubino will work with each student individually to guide and advise them on the various options each bow presents.
 To evaluate the playability of their bows, students are encouraged to bring an instrument on which to play their bow.

 For students interested in restoration/repair:

 Students should bring projects to class.
 Mr. Rubino will provide guidance and advise on tools, materials, and various options that each repair presents.
 Projects should be discussed in advance with Mr. Rubino for the best use of class time.

 A frog and button that compliments the stick will ensure that the finished bow plays as well as possible for the musician.
 Mr. Rubino will present traditional frog making techniques that can be used to make or restore a frog or button.
 This part of the course is for students of all levels of experience.

 A list of the tools and materials required for this course can be found in the Tools & Materials tab above.